davep/davep.github.com/_posts/2018-06-02-a_little_speed_issue_with_openpyxl.markdown

 Eventually I came across a post somewhere (sorry, I've lost it for now -- I'll try and track it down again) that suggested that openpyxl was very slow to read from a workbook if you were reading one cell at a time, rather than using generators.
-The suggesting being that every time you pull a value form a cell, it has to parse the whole sheet up to that cell.
+The suggestion being that every time you pull a value form a cell, it has to parse the whole sheet up to that cell.
 Generators, on the other hand, would allow access to all the cells during one parse.

-This seemed a little unlikely to me -- I'd have expected to cache the parsing results or something like that -- but it also would explain what I was seeing.
+This seemed a little unlikely to me -- I'd have expected the code to cache the parsing results or something like that -- but it also would explain what I was seeing.
 So I decided to give it a test.

 [`openpyxl-speed-issue`](https://github.com/davep/openpyxl-speed-issue) is a
 version of the tests I wrote and ran and they absolutely show that there's a